 Welcome!
 My name is Eric Dashofy.
 I am a computer scientist with a background in software architecture and software engineering.
-I currently work as an Engineering Specialist at The Aerospace Corporation, a federally funded research and development center (FFRDC) in El Segundo, CA. I have a Ph.D. in Computer Science from The Donald Bren School of Information and Computer Sciences at the University of California, Irvine, where I worked under Professor Richard N. Taylor.
+I currently work as Principal Director of (Information Technology) Development in the Enterprise Information Services division of The Aerospace Corporation, a federally funded research and development center (FFRDC) in El Segundo, CA. I have a Ph.D. in Computer Science from The Donald Bren School of Information and Computer Sciences at the University of California, Irvine, where I worked under Professor Richard N. Taylor.

 Software Architecture: Foundations, Theory, and Practice

 I’m one of the authors of Software Architecture: Foundations, Theory, and Practice, along with Professors Richard N. Taylor (UCI) and Nenad Medvidovic (USC).
 It is perhaps the first full-length textbook on software architecture, with a broad and comprehensive treatment of not just architecture itself, but the discipline of software engineering seen with an architecture-centric perspective.
 My co-authors and I welcome questions or comments on the book, so feel free to contact me directly if you have any!